Tertiary education in New Zealand: Colleges of education

-Most colleges of education in New Zealand in the past 30 years have gradually consolidated (for example, Ardmore with Auckland), with the trend in the last 15 years to consider and effect mergers with universities closely allied to them, for example, the Hamilton and Palmerston North colleges amalgamated with Waikato and Massey respectively.
-In the 2004–2005 period, the Auckland and Wellington colleges merged with Auckland University and Victoria University respectively.
+During the 1980s, several colleges of education closed or merged due to a surplus of trained graduates and declining birth rates.
+Following the closure of the Ardmore college in 1974 and the North Shore college between 1981 and 1983, the Auckland Teachers College and Secondary Teachers College merged in 1986 to form the Auckland College of Education.
+By 2007, all the remaining colleges had merged with universities closely allied with them to become constituent teacher training facilities.
+In 1990 the Hamilton College of Education merged with the University of Waikato.
+This was followed by the Palmerston North College of Education, which merged with Massey University in 1996.
+Between 2004 and 2005, the Auckland and Wellington colleges merged with Auckland University and Victoria University respectively.
 In 2007, the Christchurch College of Education merged with the University of Canterbury.
 The remaining stand-alone college in Dunedin merged with the University of Otago in January 2007.